Andrii-Kichmarenko/AttendanceCheckup/README.md

 ## Introduction
 Application use [android beacon library](https://altbeacon.github.io/android-beacon-library/).

-**Note: Only device with Android 4.3+ and a Bluetooth Low Energy chipset can detect beacons with this library.**
+__Note: Only device with Android 4.3+ and a Bluetooth Low Energy chipset can detect beacons with this library.__

+__To transmit as a beacon, Android 5.0+ and firmware supporting Bluetooth Low Energy Peripheral Mode are required.__

 There are two workflow modes: